Bruno-te/Code-Crafters/README.md

 **Team Name: Code Crafters**

 ## Contributing
-1. Bruno Created a feature branch
+1. Bruno Created a feature branch and worked on backend
-2. Racheal Run tests: `python -m unittest discover tests`
+2. Racheal Runed tests and worked on frontend
-3. Michaella Submitted a pull request
+3. Michaella worked on System Architecture and will Submit a pull request

 ## Troubleshooting
 - **XML parsing errors**: Checked XML format and structure